jacobwilliams/qtpyguihelper/README.md

 ### Backend Comparison

-The library provides seamless switching between Qt and wxPython backends.
-Both backends support all features with identical APIs:
+The library provides seamless switching between Qt, wxPython, and tkinter backends.
+All backends support all features with identical APIs:

 ```python
 from qtpyguihelper import GuiBuilder, set_backend